byleonardlim/personal-web/content/case-studies/quick-draw-reporting.md

 ## Acheive The First 40% in Minutes
 The solution leverages advanced natural language processing to analyze thousands of pages of audit evidence, automatically extracting key findings while maintaining links to source documents throughout the process.
 This isn't just a search function—it's a comprehensive knowledge layer that understands audit contexts and relationships.

-> "I used to spend entire afternoons just gathering material for a single section, now I complete full first drafts before lunch, with available issues properly backed and traceable." — Allison.
+> I used to spend entire afternoons just gathering material for a single section, now I complete full first drafts before lunch, with available issues properly backed and traceable. — Allison

 Here's how it works for Allison: